HodaAtWork/Guitar/README.md

 A 2020 initiative by Fernando Riscado Cordas to play Bach's Prelude BWV999 without touching the guitar's neck: The Neck is Lava Guitar Challenge.
 ![Play without thumb on neck](./LavaNeck/20231105_bwv999_lava_neck2.mp4)

+A Guitar Blog was added at the end of 2025.
+Of course the blog code can be used for other subjects as well.
+Building helped me in understanding Flask, Jinja and Bootstrap.
 ```python

 ```